-In Phase II, the target is to recruit all adults, adolescents and children aged 2 years or older from a new set of approximately 3,000 enrolled households per week in England, Wales and Northern Ireland (expect ~25,000 individuals) for 11 months (total 12 months from the start of Phase I) (Figure 1).
+In Phase II, the target is to recruit all adults, adolescents and children aged 2 years or older from a new set of approximately 3,000 to 10,800 enrolled households per week in England, Wales and Northern Ireland for 11 months (total 12 months from the start of Phase I) (Figure 1).
 Numbers approached will be increased if the consent rate is lower than 50% in order to achieve this target enrolment.
+Ultimately the target is to achieve ~150,000 individuals swabbed at least every fortnight in October in England, and ~15,000 in each of Wales and Northern Ireland.